You can eliminate practically all side effects of nutritional supplements due to product adulteration. Here is how.

 The health risks of dietary supplements regarding contaminants are fairly analogous to eating food.
 Or more exactly, to the choice you make between eating organic versus non-organic food.

 Non-organic (lower-quality) food contains various impurities and contaminants, such as synthetic pesticides, heavy metals, PCBs, and other poisons.
 Most nutritional supplements are of low-to-mediocre quality.
-A significant number of them are poisoned with pollutants.
+A number of them are poisoned with pollutants.

 Organic (higher-quality) food contains none or few impurities such as synthetic pesticides.
 Similarly and probably even superior to organic food, high-quality, pure vitamins and health supplements are (largely) free of contaminants.